-White House calls for 'law and order' as violent protests rage
+Tensions in U.S. rise after another night of broken glass, fires and looting

-WASHINGTON (Reuters) - The White House on Monday called for “law and order” and blamed agitators for a sixth straight night of violent nationwide U.S. protests triggered by anger over racial inequities and excessive police force.
+SANTA MONICA, Calif./WASHINGTON (Reuters) - Residents and business owners in cities across the United States swept up broken glass, took stock of looted goods and surveyed the damage on Monday after a sixth straight night of violent protests over racial inequities and excessive police force.

-Police and fire departments fought into the night to quell chaos of fires burning near the White House and shops looted in New York City and Southern California.
+Police and fire departments fought into the night to quell the chaos as fires burned near the White House and shops were looted in New York City and Southern California.
 The National Guard said it had deployed in 23 states and Washington, D.C.

 One person was killed in Louisville, Kentucky, overnight where police and National Guard troops returned fire while trying to disperse a crowd.